tmpfs/async-validate/README.md

     throw err;
   }else if(res) {
     // validation failed, res.errors is an array of all errors
-    // res.fields is a map keyed by field name with an array of
+    // res.fields is a map keyed by field unique id (eg: `address.name`)
-    // errors per field
+    // assigned an array of errors per field return console.dir(res.errors)
-    return console.dir(res.errors)
   }
   // validation passed